se4ai/se4ai.github.io/about-motivation.md

  [very](REFS.md#grus--2019)
  [many](REFS.md#duda-2000)
  [other](REFS.md#witten-2016)
  books.
-Sp what makes this book so different?
+S what makes this book so different?

 Firstly, in this book, **ethics is a primary design principle**.
 We assert that the design goals for SE-for-AI must be _ethically-aligned_